opral/monorepo/packages/paraglide/paraglide-js/README.md

   <doc-feature title="Tiny Runtime" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/bundlesize-feature.png"></doc-feature>
   <doc-feature title="Fully Typesafe" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/typesafety-feature.png"></doc-feature>
   <doc-feature title="Only Ship Used Messages" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/unused-translations.png"></doc-feature>
-   <doc-feature title="Sherlock VsCode Extension" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/sherlock-preview.png"></doc-feature>
+   <doc-feature title="Sherlock VS Code Extension" image="https://cdn.jsdelivr.net/gh/opral/monorepo@latest/inlang/source-code/paraglide/paraglide-js/assets/sherlock-preview.png"></doc-feature>
 </doc-features>

-With Paraglide's Treeshsakeable messages, each page only loads the messages it actually uses.
+With Paraglide's treeshakeable messages, each page only loads the messages it actually uses.
 Incremental loading like this would usually take forever to get right, with Paraglide you get it for free.

 # Use it with your Favorite Framework

-Paraglide is framework agnostic, but it's even better if you pair it with a framework specific library.
-If you are using one of these frameworks you will want to follow the framework specific documentation instead.
+Paraglide is framework agnostic, but it's even better if you pair it with a framework-specific library.
+If you are using one of these frameworks you will want to follow the framework-specific documentation instead.
 If you aren't, that's fine too!
 You can read on.

 <doc-links>
 	<doc-link title="Adapter for NextJS" icon="tabler:brand-nextjs" href="/m/osslbuzt/paraglide-next-i18n" description="Go to Library"></doc-link>